 CODE OF CONDUCT

-To promote productivity and efficiency, and help to ensure a pleasant, safe, cooperative and productive working evironment, the Group has adopted a Code of Conduct on 23 November 2009.
+To promote productivity and efficiency, and help to ensure a pleasant, safe, cooperative and productive working environment, the Group has adopted a Code of Conduct on 23 November 2009.

 CORPORATE DISCLOSURE POLICIES AND PROCEDURES